pancake0003/normal-business-hours/README.md

 ## I have decided to switch to vercel because Digital Ocean is unstable.

-please visit ... for my website!
+please visit [normal-business-hours-remade.vercel.app](normal-business-hours-remade.vercel.app) for my website!